Alcoholic Beverages to Drink When You’re Avoiding Sugar

 When shopping for wine that contains less sugar, a good guideline would be to find a vino on the dry side.
 Dry wines typically have less (or no) sugar added to sweeten the taste.
 Closerie Du Bailli Grand Reserve, a Bordeaux from our Sourced & Certified Collection, fits this rule of thumb.
 It is very dry, with a full body and has 13% ABV, also meaning it has less sugar.
 There is immense value in this wine with high-quality juice and a 90-point rating on the 2015 vintage from Wine Enthusiast

 Vignobles Bulliat Crémant de Bourgogne is labelled as “brut nature” precisely meaning no sugar is added at all.
 This sparkling wine is made of 100% chardonnay grapes that are hand-picked at an early stage and made by the méthode traditionnelle to produce extremely fine bubbles.
 If you are looking for a sugarless libation to add to your celebration, this is the wine you should choose.

 La Cappucinna has been producing wines organically since 1985.
 From vine to bottling line, they control the entire process to ensure they are promoting a sustainable practice to support biodiversity and environmental protection.
 Their laborious process ensures no chemical fertilizers or pesticides are used, leaving a healthier, more natural wine.
 La Cappucinna Pinot Grigio has a lower ABV of 12.5%, meaning it contains less sugar than the average glass of white wine.

-If nothing on this list suits your taste or if you are looking for more options, stop by your local ABC location and reach out to your local wine consultant for more recommendations.
-Our wine consultants are extremely knowledgeable and directly trained by our expert wine team.
+If nothing on this list suits your taste or if you are looking for more options, stop by your local ABC location and reach out to your local sales consultant for more recommendations.